stackrox/stackrox/pkg/features/README.md

 ### Feature deprecation

-When an existing feature needs to be removed, a feature flag could be used to gradually deprecate the feature:
+When an existing feature needs to be removed, a feature flag should be used to gradually deprecate the feature:

 1. Create a feature flag, disabled by default, with a variable having `HIDDEN`, `SUPPRESSION` or similar word in the name.
-Do not use `DISABLED`.
+Do not use `DISABLED`, because the condition for the enabled feature will read bad.
 2. Put the functionality being deprecated under condition, e.g., `if !featureSuppression.Enabled() { feature }`, and announce the deprecation.
 3. After some grace period, make the flag enabled by default and announce removal.